crownsedge/wildonaldson.me/resume/index.md

 ---
 layout: page
 title: Resume
-header-title: "It's just a curriculum vitae."
+header-title: "Some call it a curriculum vitae."
 gpa: 3.32
 ---